 In short, passengers are given no real protection (other than Uber's Insurance Policy) while they're at the mercy of drivers that may or may not even be fit to drive.
 That's a good thing to remember the next time you fire up your phone and are about to request that ride.

-If you or someone you care about has suffered serious injury due to an Uber accident in San Francisco, contact us by getting a FREE online case evaluation now.
+If you or someone you care about has suffered serious injury due to an Uber accident in San Francisco, get a FREE, no-risk evaluation of your case online NOW.